fujimo-t/gnome-shell-theme-e-ink/README.md

 # GNOME Shell Theme: E-Ink

 * Suitable for E-Ink displays
-* Based on [light style](https://extensions.gnome.org/extension/6198/light-style/) and just added small changes
+* Based on the default high contrast theme and inverted colors and added small changes

 ![Screenshot](./screenshot.png)